Dr. Dirk Wiedbrauck

 Center for advanced medicine/Germany

-Dr. Dirk Wiedbrauck This abstract describes a holistic approach to complementary cancer treatment based on the
+Dr. Dirk Wiedbrauck This abstract describes a holistic approach to complementary cancer treatment based on the combination of selected infusion therapies and the analysis of the cellular immune profile.
+The

-being discussed as a possible modulator of the energy metabolism of tumor cells.
+Ginger extracts complement the therapy with antioxidant and antiemetic effects.
+Galactose is being discussed as a possible modulator of the energy metabolism of tumor cells.
 Vitamin B17

 (amygdalin) is used in complementary concepts.
-A central element of this approach is the cellular
+A central element of this approach is the cellular immune profile, which provides detailed information about immune cell populations, activation

 states and inflammatory markers.
-This analysis enables individualized therapy planning and
+This analysis enables individualized therapy planning and follow-up.
+Overall, holistic cancer therapy pursues the goal of integrating biochemical,

-immunological and metabolic processes to improve patients' quality of life and potentially
+immunological and metabolic processes to improve patients' quality of life and potentially achieve synergistic effects with established forms of treatment.

 Germany